• Skip to main content

 Image by Gerd Altmann from Pixabay

-Filed Under: Identity, Emotional Honesty, Self-Image Tagged With: confidence, desire, humility, joy, peace, rest, self-worth, shame
+Filed Under: Identity in Christ, Emotional Honesty, Self-Image Tagged With: confidence, desire, humility, joy, peace, rest, self-worth, shame

 Hope for the Holidays